 “They don’t let us drink in the desert.”
 He put it out and popped in a piece of gum.
 “We going?”

-I clung to his waist squeezing as tight as possible.
-There was no way I was going to be separated from him during his leave, not even once.
-We had seven days before he had to spend another six months overseas which meant six more months of wondering everyday if something awful was going to happen.
+I clung to his waist, squeezing as tight as possible.
+There was no way I would be separated from him during his leave, not even once.
+We had seven days before he had to spend another six months overseas, which meant six more months of wondering if something awful was going to happen every day.

 “Babe.
 How’s your ass?”
 He was ever the romantic.

 That first night in bed was bliss.
-We spent most of the time talking, trying to bring his mind to peace, I thought our eyes would never close.
-But once he tucked me into our blanket cocoon, I drifted right to sleep with our breathing fully insync.
+We spent most of the time talking, trying to bring his mind to peace.
+I thought our eyes would never close.
+But once he tucked me into our blanket cocoon, I drifted right to sleep with our breathing in sync.

 The sunlight caught my ring.
-Three years later and it sparkled just as brightly as it did the day he gave it to me.
+Three years later, it sparkled just as brightly as it did the day he gave it to me.
 Jordan reached under the covers and drew me into him.
-I sighed at the heat of his breath against my skin, it was bittersweet, only five days remaining until he went back to his sandy mistress.
+I sighed at the heat of his breath against my skin.
+It was bittersweet, only five days remaining until he went back to his sandy mistress.

 The boys all thought it would be fun to wander into the nudist bar, The Garden of Eden, while still slightly sober.
 That was not something I would even attempt while there was still sun.

-It was an easy choice for the girls to go into Kermit’s Key Lime shop, since we knew the guys would bitch about.
+It was an easy choice for the girls to go into Kermit’s Key Lime shop since we knew the guys would bitch about it.
 They already gave Jordan hell for a joint bachelor/ bachelorette party.